Parkinson’s hallucinations and delusions are more common than you think

 As hallucinations progress, the people who experience them may lose the ability to identify whether or not what they’re experiencing is real.

-Brain activity icon reflects patients with PD-related hallucinations and delusions who may not have the ability to be able to identify whether or not what they're experiencing is real
+Brain activity reflects patients with PD-related hallucinations and delusions who may not have the ability to be able to identify whether or not what they're experiencing is real

 Emotional challenges

-It's not surprising that PD-related hallucinations and delusions can also present emotional issues for everyone involved.
+It’s not surprising that Parkinson’s hallucinations and delusions can also present emotional issues for everyone involved.
 These symptoms can cause emotional distress and increase the burden on the caregiver.
 It’s important to remember that these symptoms are a part of the disease.

 Icon of distressed emoji reflects how PD-related hallucinations and delusions can present emotional challenges for all involved